 However, there are certain circumstances where a healthcare provider may need to break confidentiality for the safety and welfare of the minor.
 These may include situations where the minor is at risk of harm or abuse, is engaging in self-harm or risky behavior, or is incapable of making informed decisions about their health.
 Drawing lines on these issues is challenging for healthcare providers and for courts.

 In Maryland, certain minors are legally authorized to consent to their own health care based on their status, such as married minors, pregnant minors, minor parents, and minors living apart from their parents and self-supporting.
 Even if minors are not authorized to consent to all their care, they may still be able to do so for specific services.

 Maryland laws also allow minors to receive certain services without prior parental consent, including emergency care, family planning, and contraception, treatment or advice for STDs, HIV testing, mental or emotional disorder treatment, and physical examination and treatment related to a sexual assault.
 Minors may also access emergency contraception without parental consent, and there is a provision for expedited partner therapy for STD prescription to a patient’s partner.

 Confidentiality in Medical Malpractice Lawsuits

 The rules of doctor-patient confidentiality change drastically when you file a medical malpractice lawsuit.
 Medical malpractice lawyers in Maryland run into this issue all the time.
-If you sue a doctor for medical malpractice, you have to file a complaint disclosing all the otherwise confidential doctor-patient communications.
-The act of filing a lawsuit and making this information public is treated as express consent for the doctor to disclose confidential information regarding the treatment at issue.
+If you sue a doctor for medical malpractice, you must file a complaint disclosing all the otherwise confidential doctor-patient communications.
+Filing a lawsuit and publicizing this information is treated as express consent for the doctor to disclose confidential information regarding the treatment.
 You can’t sue a doctor and then use confidentiality to prevent them from defending the allegations.